-How did you decide that you wanted to pursue an education in Photography, or art in general?
+How did you decide that you wanted to pursue an education in photography or art in general?

 I’ve always been interested in creating and I’ve always wanted to get formal training, as you asked earlier.
 By becoming an art student I was able to achieve these things.
-I wanted to learn how to talk about art – rather than just say something is good or bad – I wanted to really delve into the conceptual aspects of artwork, how artwork relates to the real world, how art relates to politics or the environment or cultures, etc. I had a lot of questions and felt that getting an art degree would help answer these.
+I wanted to learn how to talk about art – rather than just say something is good or bad – I wanted to really delve into the conceptual aspects of the artwork, how the artwork relates to the real world, how art relates to politics or the environment or cultures, etc. I had a lot of questions and felt that getting an art degree would help answer these.
 Additionally, by pursuing an education in art, I was able to grow as an artist myself – critical feedback, 24/7 access to laboratories, individual studios, etc.

 What is your favorite thing to photograph?
 Where do you find the most beauty?
 What is your eye drawn to the most?

 It is definitely circumstantial; I find that my eye gets drawn to things that are beautiful – such as emotionally beautiful, so seeing a child and a mother embracing, that’s something beautiful to me.
 I also get drawn to the obscure – things that don’t make sense or things that draw questions.
-This can be seen in my own artwork; for instance, the layering of images, the altered perspective or the use of multimedia.
+This can be seen in my own artwork; for instance, the layering of images, the altered perspective, or the use of multimedia.

 Additionally, when I see someone has spent a lot of time creating, I am especially attracted.
-I find myself being drawn to pieces that have clearly been labored over – I enjoy getting up close and speculating on the intentional decisions the artist made, questioning how they achieved the texture they did or thinking about what a certain line may signify.
+I find myself being drawn to pieces that have clearly been labored over – I enjoy getting up close and speculating on the intentional decisions the artist made, questioning how they achieved the texture they did, or thinking about what a certain line may signify.

 What do you think is the most important thing you’ve learned from studying photography?
 Any words of wisdom passed down from a professor, a mentor, or a fellow student?

-In my photography class I was given technical wisdom, but lacked critical feedback about my work.
+In my photography class, I was given technical wisdom but lacked critical feedback about my work.
 This is something I constantly struggled with as a student, rarely receiving feedback that would help me positively grow as an artist.
 There was one particular moment, however, when my printmaking professor criticized a work-in-progress.
 She exclaimed after looking at my piece, “There are enough beautiful things in the world!”
 I began to consider these thoughts and critically began to create with a more intentional mindset.
-Throughout the rest of the semester I created what she considered ‘beautiful things’ in spite of her comment.
+Throughout the rest of the semester, I created what she considered ‘beautiful things’ in spite of her comment.
 My professor’s criticism altered my thinking in a positive way, although it took time to realize it.
 Now, I have learned to create for myself, I create because I am driven to create.

-When Vincent can Gogh was 29 years old he wrote a letter to his younger brother Theo van Gogh stating, “That what that word (artist) implies is looking for something all the time without ever finding it in full.
+When Vincent van Gogh was 29 years old he wrote a letter to his younger brother Theo van Gogh stating, “That what that word (artist) implies is looking for something all the time without ever finding it in full.
 It is the very opposite of saying, ‘I know all about it, I’ve already found it.’
 As far as I am concerned, the word means, ‘I am looking, I am hunting for it, I am deeply involved.’”
 This is what I am exploring; to never stop searching.